retypeapp/retype/guides/themes.md

 ### `dark` theme

 The [`dark`](/configuration/project.md#theme-dark) theme specifically targets dark mode appearance.
-When the website is switched to dark mode, these overrides are applied:
+When the website is switched to dark mode, the dark theme variables override the [[#theme-base]] variables.
+The following demonstrates how to configure the `dark` theme variables:

 ```yaml
 theme: